Sleep Apnea & Snoring

-Do you doze while watching TV?
-Do you find it hard to stay awake after lunch?
-Do you find yourself nodding off when you read?
-As natural as it might seem to nod off after lunch, daytime sleepiness is a sign that you’re missing healthy sleep.
+EDS is a collection of symptoms associated with sleep apnea.
+Patients report finding it hard to stay awake after lunch, doze while watching TV, and nodding off when they read.
+As natural as it might seem to nod off after lunch, daytime sleepiness is a sign that you?re missing healthy sleep.
 If you experience regular daytime sleepiness, you may be suffering from sleep apnea.

 Is Snoring a Problem?